fils/CDFRegistryWG/onHarvesting.md

 ![havesting diagram](./Images/harvest.png)

+## Thoughts
+There are several approaches to extracting the triples from the JSON-LD.
+In this early testing we are justing some Go RDF libraries.
+However, a group doing this might also be interested in using something like the Apache Any23 or other such projects to extract the triples.

 ### Issues
 The biggest issue is the fact that default JSON-LD results in blank nodes in a RDF representation.
 While this is fine in terms of SPARQL where blank nodes are effectively variables it is not so good in a